Inedo/inedo-docs/Content/proget/feeds/cran/howto-cran-proxy.md

 ## Step 2: Name Your Feed

-Next we name our feed.
-For this example we will name it `public-cran`, and then click "Create Feed".
+Next, we name our feed.
+For this example, we will name it `public-cran`, and then click "Create Feed".

 ![Name Feed](){height="" width="50%"}